Neutrality of a magnetized two-flavor quark superconductor: Numerical analysis

 0.2cm

 In Fig.~\ref{largeB} we show several physical quantities in neutral quark matter for large magnetic field $\tilde{e}B=0.1$ GeV$^2$, for two different values of $\rho$.
 Figs. \ref{largeB}(a) and \ref{largeB}(b) show the behavior of $m$, $\Delta$, $\delta\mu$ and $\Delta^0$ as a function of $\mu$ for $\rho=0.75$ and $\rho=1.15$ respectively.
 Here, $\Delta^0$ is the diquark gap when no charge neutrality condition is considered.
 In Fig. \ref{largeB}(a) $\delta\mu > \Delta$ and thus, this is the g2SC phase.
 The value of $\Delta$ in the neutral g2SC phase is much smaller than the $\Delta^0$.
-Observe that in Fig. \ref{comhuang}(a), the chiral and CSC phase transition occur at the same point $\mu_c$ and both transitions are first order in nature.
-Whereas in Fig.\ref{largeB}(a), there is a small window between the chiral and CSC phase transition.
-Though the chiral phase transition is still first order in nature, CSC phase transition to the g2SC phase becomes a crossover in presence of magnetic field.
-We see in Fig. \ref{largeB}(b) that $\delta\mu < \Delta$ and thus, this is the 2SC phase.
+In Fig. \ref{comhuang}(a), the chiral and CSC phase transition appear to occur at the same point $\mu_c$ and both transitions are first order in nature.
+This is based on a comparison of relevant free energies~\footnote{We have checked that the thermodynamic potential with $B\neq 0$ for the neutral superconductor is indeed lower than for normal quark matter: $\Omega(\delta,\mu_e,\mu_8c) < \Omega(\delta=0,\mu_e,\mu_8c)$.}.
+A detailed comparison of free energies on a case-by-case basis to determine the phase diagram is ongoing and will be reported in a subsequent paper.
+In Fig. \ref{largeB}(a), there is a small window between the chiral and CSC phase transition.
+Though the chiral phase transition is still first order in nature, CSC phase transition to the g2SC phase appears to become a crossover in presence of magnetic field.
+We see in Fig. \ref{largeB}(b) that $\delta\mu < \Delta$ and thus, this is expected to be the 2SC phase.
 In contrast to Fig. \ref{largeB}(a), $\Delta$ in the neutral 2SC phase is not that much different from $\Delta^0$.

 0.2cm In Fig. \ref{comcut} we show the effects of choosing different cutoff schemes on $m$ and $\Delta$.
 In Fig. \ref{comcut}(a), we show the effect of cutoff on $m$ as a function of $\tilde{e}B$ in the CSB phase at $\mu=0.2$ GeV taking $\rho=0.75$ with no neutrality condition is imposed (case I).
 In Fig. \ref{comcut}(b), we show a similar plot for $\Delta$ in the CSC region taking $\mu=0.4$ GeV.
 We choose $\mu=0.2$ GeV from the region $\mu < \mu_c$ (CSB phase) and $\mu=0.4$ GeV from the region $\mu > \mu_c$ (CSC phase) as the representative quark chemical